open-sdr/openwifi/doc/README.md

 ```
 para_name|meaning|comment
 ---------|-------|----
-addr0|target MAC address of tx slice 0|32bit. for address 6c:fd:b9:4c:b1:c1, you set b94cb1c1
-slice_total0|tx slice 0 cycle length in us|for length 50ms, you set 49999
-slice_start0|tx slice 0 cycle start time in us|for start at 10ms, you set 10000
-slice_end0|  tx slice 0 cycle end   time in us|for end   at 40ms, you set 39999
+slice_idx|the slice that will be set/get|0~3.
+After finishing all slice config, **set slice_idx to 4** to synchronize all slices.
+Otherwize the start/end of different slices have different actual time
-addr1|target MAC address of tx slice 1|32bit. for address 6c:fd:b9:4c:b1:c1, you set b94cb1c1
+addr|target MAC address of tx slice_idx|32bit. for address 6c:fd:b9:4c:b1:c1, you set b94cb1c1
-slice_total1|tx slice 1 cycle length in us|for length 50ms, you set 49999
+slice_total|tx slice_idx cycle length in us|for length 50ms, you set 49999
-slice_start1|tx slice 1 cycle start time in us|for start at 10ms, you set 10000
+slice_start|tx slice_idx cycle start time in us|for start at 10ms, you set 10000
-slice_end1|  tx slice 1 cycle end   time in us|for end   at 40ms, you set 39999
+slice_end|  tx slice_idx cycle end   time in us|for end   at 40ms, you set 39999
 tsf| sets TSF value| it requires two values "high_TSF low_TSF".
 Decimal

 ### Get and set a register of a module